inmyth/practice/ORACLE_JAVA8.md

 super: Object method()
 sub: String method()
 ```
-- overriding method cannot throw a checked exception with broader scope that its parent
 - interface can have modifier `abstract`
 - subclass can have a method with the same signature with a private method in superclass, but it's not override
 - invoking a method on superclass will call its overriden method regardless of reference